JianhongBai/jianhongbai.github.io/_pages/about.md

 ---

 ## <i class="fa fa-id-card" aria-hidden="true"></i> About Me ##
 Hi there!
 I'm Jianhong Bai.
-I am a 4th-year Ph.D. candidate at Zhejiang University, advised by Prof. Haoji Hu.
-Currently, I'm a research intern with the Kling Team, focusing on controllable video generation.
+I am a 5th-year Ph.D. candidate at Zhejiang University, advised by Prof. Haoji Hu.
+Currently, I'm a research intern with the Kling Team, focusing on video generation.
 I was fortunate to intern at MSRA, working with many fantastic researchers.
 Feel free to reach out to me at [cpurgicn@gmail.com](mailto:cpurgicn@gmail.com).

 **I will be graduating in the summer of 2026 and am currently seeking job opportunities.
 Please feel free to contact me via email.**